ActewAGL Review and Rates

 ActewAGL’s retail service operates across ACT and extends to some areas of New South Wales, including Shoalhaven, Queanbeyan and south-east NSW.
 ActewAGL’s products vary across NSW and the ACT.
-It generally has two or three market offers in each area it operates, offering discounts ranging from 12% to 26% depending on where you live.
+It generally has a few market offers in each area it operates, offering discounts ranging from 12% to 20% depending on where you live.
 ActewAGL also sells natural gas in some locations and offer discounts when customers buy both their electricity and gas through Actew.

 ActewAGL Electricity Canberra

-ActewAGL has three market offers for Canberrans.
+ActewAGL has multiple offers for Canberrans.
 The first comes with a 12% guaranteed discount on electricity usage charges for a 12 month benefit period.
 This means you receive the discount regardless of how or when you pay your bill.
-The second product comes with a 25% discount on electricity usage charges if you accept email billing and pay using direct debit.
-The third plan offers a 25% discount on electricity usage charges if you receive bills online and pay on time.
-You may see these products referred to as the Home, Home Saver, Home Saver+, Home Saver Time-of-Use or Home Demand.
-These names refer to different tariffs.
-For example, the ‘Home’ and ‘Home Saver’ are on a single-rate tariff, while the ‘Home Saver+’ is on a block rate tariff.
+The second product comes with a 20% discount on electricity usage charges if you accept email billing and pay using direct debit.
+There are many other variations of these plans, referred to as the Home, Home Saver and Home Saver Plus.
+Some of these products are only available on certain tariffs.
+For example, the ‘Home’ and ‘Home Saver’ are on a single-rate tariff, while the ‘Home Saver Plus’ is on a block rate tariff.
 Finally, there is a standing offer tariff, however, it is generally more expensive and not recommended for most customers.

 Prices based on types usage for a three-person household on single-rate tariff in Canberra.
 Postcode 2600.